 The RNA requires analysis of the security of the BPTF throughout the Study Period.
 The BPTF, as defined in this assessment, include all of the facilities designated by the NYISO as a Bulk Power System (BPS) element as defined by the NYSRC and NPCC, as well as other transmission facilities that are relevant to planning the New York State transmission system.
 To assist in the assessment, the NYISO reviewed previously completed transmission security assessments and used the most recent FERC Form No. 715 power flow cases.
 The NYISO filed those cases with FERC on April 1, 2020 with updates to the models as described in earlier sections of this report.

 For the 2020 RNA transmission security assessment, several transmission security violations (i.e., Reliability Needs) were identified for the Study Period.
 The transmission security Reliability Needs include both thermal loading criteria violations on the BPTF.
 For the thermal loading violations, several 345 kV circuits in the Con Edison service territory are overloaded under N-1-1 conditions beginning in year 2025 and increasing through 2030.
 Additionally, the Con Edison 345 kV system has 345 kV circuit overloads under N-1-1-0 conditions beginning in 2025 and increasing through 2030.
 Figure 34 summarizes of the worst overload for each BPTF element with a thermal criteria violation under N-1-1 conditions.
 Appendix D provides the details of additional contingency combinations that also result in thermal criteria violations for these BPTFs.
 Figure 35 provides a summary of the BPTF thermal criteria violations under N-1-1-0 conditions.
-No BPTF voltage violations are observed for this assessment.
+No BPTF steady state voltage violations are observed for this assessment.

 Figure 34: Steady State Transmission Security N-1-1 Violations